BitOMC/BitOMC/docs/src/guides.md

-Ordinal Theory Guides
+BitOMC Guides
 =====================

-See the table of contents for a list of guides, including a guide to the explorer, a guide for sat hunters, and a guide to inscriptions.
+See the table of contents for a list of guides, including a guide to the explorer and a guide to the wallet.